Aditya-Jyoti/Aditya-Jyoti/README.md

 started programming in **March of 2020** with python and have since feel in love with it.

-My goal is to become a **software engineer**, in paticular in the **backend web development** industry or something to do with programming logic.
+I am an undergraduate student studying Computer Science in paticular dealing with the branch of AI and Robotics.
+I chose it because it's interesting learning about how things work and how to make life easier (totally not because im lazy).

+On my downtime I am an avid music and public speaking enthusiast, with having dived into electronic production and standup comedy, one being more successful than the other.
+The human mind is topic that fancies me extremely and hence I also like reading self help and other books to understand behaviour.

 ## <img src="https://cdn3.emoji.gg/emojis/7809-pepe-noted.gif" width="28x" height="28px"> Languages

 > Note: I am most comfortable with using python and most my projects are hence written in it.
-I am slowly increasing my comfort level with C++ but the projects are not worth sharing and are hence private as of this moment.
+> I am slowly increasing my comfort level with C++ but the projects are not worth sharing and are hence private as of this moment.

 <a href= "https://en.wikipedia.org/wiki/Python_(programming_language)"><img src= "https://img.shields.io/badge/python-1a212e?style=for-the-badge&logo=python&logoColor=white"></a>
 <a href= "https://en.wikipedia.org/wiki/JavaScript"><img src= "https://img.shields.io/badge/JavaScript-1a212e?style=for-the-badge&logo=javascript&logoColor=white"></a>